GreatCowBASIC/Help/output/md/advanced_variabletypes.md

     HSerPrint "Use floats with multiplier maths"
     HSerPrintCRLF

-    'Assign a value to a double variable ccount   = 4.5
+    'Assign a value to the variable
+    ccount   = 4.5

+      'Do some maths... multiplier x ccount
       For  multiplier = 0 to 40000 step 2500
-        'Do some maths... multiplier x ccount

-        HSerPrint "4.5"
+        HSerPrint SingleToString(ccount)
         HSerPrint " x "
         HSerPrint left(WordToString(multiplier)+"        ", 10 )
         HSerPrint " = "

+        'Calculate the result
-        'Convert Single to Long to get the result result = multiplier * ccount
+        result = multiplier * ccount
         HSerPrint left(SingleToString(result)+"          ", 10 )
         HSerPrintCRLF